decentraland/decentraland-npc-utils/README.md

 - `turnSpeed`: _(number)_ If `faceUser` is true, `turnSpeed` determines the speed at which the NPC turns to face the player.
 2 by default.
 - `portrait`: _(string_ or _ImageData)_ 2D image to show on the left-hand side of the dialog window.
 The structure of an `ImageData` object is described in detail below.
 - `darkUI`: _(boolean)_ If true, the dialog UI uses the dark theme.
-- `dialogSound`: _(string)_ Path to sound file to play once for every line of dialog read on the UI.
+- `dialogSound`: _(string)_ Path to sound file to play once for every entry shown on the UI.
+If the dialog entry being shown has an `audio` field, the NPC will play the file referenced by the `audio` field instead.
 - `coolDownDuration`: _(number)_ Change the cooldown period for activating the NPC again.
 The number is in seconds.
 - `hoverText`: _(string)_ Set the UI hover feedback when pointing the cursor at the NPC. _TALK_ by default.
 - `onlyClickTrigger`: _(boolean)_ If true, the NPC can't be activated by walking near.
 Just by clicking on it or calling its `activate()` function.